cjosue13/movies/README.md

-# React Back-End Movies app
+# React Native Fron-End Movies app
 This is a repository that contains the front-end of the movie application in React-Native

 ## First step: